aaronallen8455/graph-trace/README.md

 - __Performance__
   Since additional work must be done to instrument the code, compilation may be noticeably slower than normal.
-Additionally, the instrumented program may perform worse due to the additional work of emitting traces.
+Additionally, the instrumented program may perform worse due to the additional overhead of emitting traces.
 - __View patterns__
   Traces for function calls in view patterns get associated to the node one level up from the function using the view pattern.